Isaiah 1:2-3 “Hear, O heavens, and give ear, O earth!

-This term “Avodah Zara”, taken from the Talmud, literally means “idolatry” or “strange worship”.
-The ox and the donkey have been used for service to mankind for thousands of years.
-The Talmud explicitly says not to yoke these two animals together, for reasons that might seem obvious to some and yet to others that might not.
+The ox and the donkey have been used for service in jewish history for thousands of years and the Talmud (ancient jewish laws and customs) explicitly stated to not yoke these two animals together, for reasons that might seem obvious to some and yet to others that might not.

 Donkey’s are typically used to bear loads and have had quite a place of prominence in biblical history.
 For one, the Messiah, as He was about to ride into Jerusalem the week before His crucifixion, chose to ride on the back of a donkey.